Coldcard/firmware/docs/seed-xor.md

 can do the XOR at the bit level, but we recommend looking up each word and finding it's 3-digit hex value (0x000 to 0x7FF), and going hex-digit by hex-digit (4 bits).

+## How Parts are Generated

+Create new parts on your Coldcard:

+Advanced > Danger Zone > Seed Functions > Seed XOR > Split Existing

+You can choose between 2, 3 or 4 parts.
+You can also choose (next screen) to generate them deterministically or using the TRNG.
+The advantage of the deterministic approach is you'll always get the same answers, so you can check that you've recording the correct 48 to 96 words right the next day.

+When shares are made deterministically, we take a double-SHA256 over a fixed string (`Batshitoshi`), your master secret,  and the text `1 of 4 parts` which changes for each part.

+In random mode, we simply pick 32 random bytes (and then double-SHA256 them).

+This is done to make all but the last part.
+The final part is the value needed to get back to your secret, so it's the XOR of the other N-1 parts.

+### Other Notes

+- So many possible duress games are possible once you've split your seed up, and you are able to "give up" all of the seed phrases, except one, and the attackers will still get nothing.
+You can load various possible combinations of your Seed XOR's with various amounts, so none are obviously empty and so on.

+- Any two or more SEEDPLATES you have already encoded can be used together to make a new wallet based on their XOR.
+No changes to their existing values are needed... just import the set into a new Coldcard and effectively a new random seed is in play at that point.

+- One downside of the deterministic approach is that it allows attackers to verify they have a seed that was split by Coldcard.
+They can import the N parts into a Coldcard, and then split them again on that Coldcard, and should arrive at the same values.
+If they don't then either you used the TRNG, or they have some subset of all the parts.

+- You can pick your XOR parts randomly, and the result when XOR'ed together, is a random wallet.
+However, it would be best to get the 24-th word checksum recorded correctly, so please use a tool such as the Coldcard to lookup the 24th word and save that (for each part).
+For example, you might take a fresh Coldcard (no secret) and draw 23 words from a hat.
+After providing the 23rd word, the Coldcard will show 8 possible final words.
+You can pick randomly from that list, or simple use the first one, and then cancel the seed import process on the Coldcard.
+Record that final word along with the others on a SEEDPLATE.

 ## XOR Lookup Table